 Within this wider roadmap, surface and focus special attention on the areas and ideas in most need of coordinated support.

 Leverage new forms of capital and infuse leaders in the entrepreneurial, investing, and philanthropic communities to support these pivotal ideas from the lab to society.

-BrainMind Summits are invite-only, with space limited at the MIT event to around 300 attendees.
-All participants are members of the BrainMind ecosystem and are carefully selected for potential contribution, influence, and = intent.
+BrainMind Summits are invite-only, with space limited at the MIT event to under 300 attendees.
+All participants are members of the BrainMind ecosystem and are carefully selected for potential contribution, influence, and intent.

 The BrainMind Summit includes a hands-on Experiential NeuroLab with exciting invention and technology demonstrations and exhibits.
 Experiences include mind-controlled visual media, AR and VR-based technologies, real human brains and 10-100x expanded brains, neuroscience-driven perceptual illusions, immersive education experiences, and more.
 The NeuroLab will also include immersive art exhibitions exploring the theme of “digital consciousness.”
-Content in the lab will be hosted by Laura Roberts, Ed Boyden, David Eagleman, and Andrew Huberman.
+Content in the lab will be hosted by the MIT Media Lab, the McGovern Institute, and the Picower Institute.